vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Developer is asked to implement a caching layer in front of Amazon RDS.
 Cached content is expensive to regenerate in case of service failure.
 Which implementation below would work while maintaining maximum uptime?

-- [ ] Implement Amazon ElastiCache Redis in Cluster Mode.
+- [x] Implement Amazon ElastiCache Redis in Cluster Mode.(For a resilient, scalable, and durable caching solution in front of Amazon RDS, use Amazon ElastiCache Redis in Cluster Mode — supports high availability and data partitioning.)
 - [ ] Install Redis on an Amazon EC2 instance.
 - [ ] Implement Amazon ElastiCache Memcached.
 - [ ] Migrate the database to Amazon Redshift.